Yesterday I played the lottery for the third time in my life.

 When my co-worker started talking about what car he would get I mentioned I would get the Tesla.
 But then I thought about it and just thought it was only because it is electric and goes with my environmental goals.
 I later said I would just go to Maaco and get the five hundred dollar paint job for my Honda.
 He called me a baller since they have a $199 paint job.
 What can I say, that money was already going to my head.

 The one thing that really surprised me was almost the core of what I want.
-When I imagined my day-to-day in all these beautiful places, what I really wanted to do was homeschool my son.
+When I imagined my day-to-day in all these beautiful places, what I really wanted to do was homeschool our son.
 Teach him everything I know about life and gratitude.
 Learn physics and chemistry and everything along with him.

 I didn’t win the lottery last night but I won something amazing (it is hard to say of more value…), I won the ability to let go of my fears of dreaming big.